7 Actual Important Things all Pregnant Women Need to Know…

 Labour is terrifying

 Seeing your partner in labour, in that much pain and not being able to help is awful.
-Seeing them in theatre and having to hold it together when you’re worried you might lose the woman you love and your child is the scariest thing.
+You might have to see them in theatre and hold it together when you’re worried you might lose the woman you love and your child is the scariest thing.

 Babies are terrifying